 - planned by God before the creation of the world (1 Pet.
 1:19-20; Rev. 13:8),

 - proclaimed consistently in all the Old Testament (Lk.
 24:46-47),

 - seen by Christ himself as the purpose of his incarnation (Heb.
 9:27-10:10; Mk.
 10:45; Gal.
 2:20),

 - and was a real propitiation, a turning aside of God’s anger, in other words, saving his people from the terrible future day of wrath (Rom.
 2:5; 3:25; 5:9; Heb.
 2:17; 1 Jn.
 2:2; 4:10).

 If God reacted favourably to the determined prayers of Moses, respected the fast priestly intercession of Aaron, and if he responded to the speedy outward circumcision done by Zipporah, and he ended his anger because of the impulsive zeal of Phinehas, how much more will he receive the work of his unique eternal Son, that was planned from before time (Rom 8:31-39)!

 If God hadn’t shown us these Old Testament examples of his long-suffering anger breaking out in holy rage, we might not have taken sin seriously.
-And if we hadn’t seen even these small pictures of wrath being turned away, we just might thought propitiation was possible.
+And if we hadn’t seen even these small pictures of wrath being turned away, we just might have thought propitiation was impossible.
 Each Old Testament example gives us a taste, Christ gives us the meal, and the daily bread that sustains us every day.

 When we rob people of the truth of God’s wrath, we don’t just steal from them the warning God wants us all to hear.
 We also deface the glory of Christ’s work on the cross.